Melcatus/genomic_cotton/data/README_data.md

 *This study include two types of data: resequencing of wilds and landraces individuals of Mexico and accession of others works*

 The resequencing samples are:

-A01

-C01

-A02

-A03

-C02
+A01-A03 correspond to wild genomes

+B01-B04 correspond to wild genomes with transgenes

+C01-C06 correspond to landraces genomes

+D01-D04 correspond to landraces genomes with transgenes

 The accessions analyzed of other works: